Ambergris

-Ambergris (/ˈæmbərgriːs/ or /ˈæmbərgrɪs/; ambra grisea; ambre gris), ambergrease, or grey amber is a solid, waxy, flammable substance of a dull grey or blackish colour produced in the digestive system of sperm whales.
-Freshly produced ambergris has a marine, fecal odor.
+Ambergris (/ˈæmbərgrɪs/ or /ˈæmbərgriːs/; ambra grisea; ambre gris), ambergrease, or grey amber is a solid, waxy, flammable substance of a dull grey or blackish colour produced in the digestive system of sperm whales.
+Freshly produced ambergris has a marine, faecal odour.
 It acquires a sweet, earthy scent as it ages, commonly likened to the fragrance of isopropyl alcohol without the vaporous chemical astringency.

 Ambergris has been highly valued by perfume makers as a fixative that allows the scent to last much longer, although it has been mostly replaced by synthetic ambroxide.
 It is sometimes used in cooking.

 Dogs are attracted to the smell of ambergris and are sometimes used by ambergris searchers.

 Etymology

-The English word amber derives from Middle Persian ʾmbl, traveling via Arabic ʿanbar (عنبر), Middle Latin ambar, and Middle French ambre to be adopted in Middle English in the 14th century.
+The English word amber derives from Arabic ʿanbar (عنبر) via Middle Latin ambar, and Middle French ambre to be adopted in Middle English in the 14th century.

 The word "ambergris" comes from the Old French ambre gris or "grey amber".
 The addition of "grey" came about when, in the Romance languages, the sense of the word "amber" was extended to Baltic amber (fossil resin), as white or yellow amber (ambre jaune), from as early as the late 13th century.
-This fossilized resin subsequently became the dominant (and now exclusive) sense of "amber", leaving "ambergris" as the word for the whale secretion.
+This fossilised resin subsequently became the dominant (and now exclusive) sense of "amber", leaving "ambergris" as the word for the whale secretion.

-The archaic alternate spelling "ambergrease" arose as an eggcorn from the phonetic pronunciation of "ambergris," encouraged by the substance's waxy texture.
+The archaic alternate spelling "ambergrease" arose as an eggcorn from the phonetic pronunciation of "ambergris", encouraged by the substance's waxy texture.